Jingram02525/Comp-490-Web-App-Arcade/README.md

 # RePlay

 Welcome to **RePlay**, an exciting arcade game that brings classic gameplay into the modern web era.
-Developed with a passion for gaming and innovation, RePlay offers a fresh take on arcade classics, combining engaging mechanics with intuitive controls suitable for players of all ages.
+Developed by California State University students with a passion for gaming and innovation, RePlay offers a fresh take on arcade classics, combining engaging mechanics with intuitive controls suitable for players of all ages.
+(Current Date Of Publish: May 10, 2024)

 ## Authors